Addicted to Material Possessions? How to Let Go.

-How do we fall into a pattern of "wanting to buy more?"
-Does a gucci handbag make you a better person than a handbag from a Target store?
+How do we fall into a pattern of wanting to buy more?
+Does a Gucci handbag make you a better person than a handbag from a Target store?
 Are you superior to your neighbor because you drive a brand new BMW?
 How long does your "thrill" last after an expensive shopping spree?

 Spending beyond our means may give us a temporary high and even make us feel better about ourselves...but it is temporary.
 Our elevated self-esteem is being fed artificially.
 It doesn't last because it isn't real.
 Unless you are a member of the "Kardashian Family", with money to burn, learn to live a simple life.
 Don't buy into all the media hype, television illusions and magazine ads.

 If your self-esteem needs a little boost, just donate your time to serve others.
 Help someone in need.
 If you still want to shop, go to a consignment boutique or a good quality thrift shop.
-You will save a bundle and at the same time you are hopping on the re-cycle band wagon.
+You will save a bundle and at the same time, you are hopping on the re-cycle bandwagon.

 Final Thoughts on Letting Go of Material Possessions

 Holding on to worldly objects that are not useful anymore, blocks the flow of energy.
 If you have too much to display, you end up not seeing anything.
 I have a black grand piano that stares right at you as you enter my home.
-When it is cluttered with stacks of music and books and who knows what all, you don't hardly see it.
-Then, when it is completely free of "teaching stuff", it is like a large beacon ready to welcome one and all.
+When it is cluttered with stacks of music and books and who knows what all, you hardly see it.
+Then, when it is completely free of "teaching stuff", it is a large beacon ready to welcome one and all.

 I'm still making changes both physically and spiritually.
-Every single day I give one or two of my worldly possessions away.
+Every month I give one or two of my worldly possessions away.
 It has taken me years to let go and detach myself from my belongings.
 I rarely purchase clothing and other items at the mall.
 I much prefer thrift shops and quaint boutiques that offer quality at very affordable prices.